 MEETING TIMES: Enrolled students will be divided into small ensembles or working groups of about five people.
 Meeting times will be arranged according to students' schedules.

 HOW TO SIGN UP: Please scroll to the bottom of this web page and fill out the application form (including a link to your video, audio clip, or art portfolio) and click "submit" at the bottom of the form.
 If you have questions, email Prof. Rudolf Haken at RUDOLFHAKEN@GMAIL.COM.
 Course number for Freshmen is Music 199, Section HH, CRN: 46064.
 For students other than Freshmen the course number is Music 450, section HH, CRN: 38255.
 Course is 1 credit.
-Application deadline is Aug 27, 2017, but earlier applications are greatly appreciated.
+Final deadline for adding the course is September 11, 2017, but earlier applications are greatly appreciated.
 Enrollment is “by permission of instructor”.
 After reviewing your application form and video/audio clip/art portfolio, Prof. Haken will email you with results.
 Note: the class is open to Freshmen despite the 400-level course number.

 COURSE OVERVIEW: Fall 2017 will be the initial rollout of this course, giving each member an influence on its direction and scope.
 Students will be divided into working groups to focus on selected songs / genres (or develop their own original material).
 Pre-existing groups are very welcome.
 If you have a group of friends who have not yet worked together but are interested in doing so, let me know and I’ll put you together in an ensemble.
 The overall goal for the Collective is to produce videos, live shows, and podcasts that will incorporate rapping, singing, MC'ing, instrumental music, dancing, graffiti, video production (possibly including animation), and all aspects of hip hop culture.
 Community outreach, collaboration with local and Chicago-area hip hop artists, and visits to schools will be important components.